-56. Plaintiffs re-allege and incorporate by reference the allegations set forth in all prior paragraphs of this Complaint.
+- 70. Plaintiffs re-allege and incorporate by reference the allegations set forth in all prior paragraphs of this Complaint. - 71.
+At all relevant times, City Defendants acted under color of state law.

-- 57. At all relevant times, Defendants acted under color of state law. - 58.
-Defendants' policy, practice, custom, and actions deprived Plaintiffs of their Fourth Amendment rights under the United States Constitution. - 59.
+- 72. Defendants' policy, practice, custom, and actions deprived Plaintiffs of their Fourth Amendment rights under the United States Constitution. - 73.
 The Fourth Amendment provides "[t]he right of the people to be secure in their persons" and protects against "unreasonable searches and seizures" without a warrant and without probable cause.
 U.S. Const.
 Amend.
-IV. - 60.
-Defendants intentionally violated Plaintiffs Moya and Lopez Jimenez's right to be free from unreasonable seizures without probable cause, by refusing to allow Plaintiffs to post bail for which they were eligible. - 61.
-As set forth above, Defendants continued to detain Plaintiffs Moya and Lopez-Jimenez after the expiration of any and all state law basis to detain them, including after they could have secured their release on bond and/or after the resolution of their state charges, solely on the basis of ICE detainers and without probable cause to believe that Plaintiffs were removable, thus seizing Plaintiffs in violation of the Fourth Amendment. - 62.
-Plaintiffs Moya and Lopez-Jimenez suffered damages, including emotional distress and economic losses, in an amount to be determined at trial, and as a proximate result of Defendants' conduct. - 63.
+IV. - 74.
+City Defendants intentionally violated Plaintiffs Moya and Lopez Jimenez's right to be free from unreasonable seizures without probable cause, by refusing to allow Plaintiffs to post bail for which they were eligible. - 75.
+As set forth above, Defendants continued to detain Plaintiffs Moya and Lopez-Jimenez after the expiration of any and all state law basis to detain them, including after they could have secured their release on bond and/or after the resolution of their state charges, solely on the basis of ICE detainers and without probable cause to believe that Plaintiffs were removable, thus seizing Plaintiffs in violation of the Fourth Amendment. - 76.
+Plaintiffs Moya and Lopez-Jimenez suffered damages, including emotional distress and economic losses, in an amount to be determined at trial, and as a proximate result of Defendants' conduct. - 77.
 Defendants' detention of individuals beyond the time they would otherwise be released, solely based on an immigration detainer and without probable cause, is a violation of the Fourth Amendment.
-Defendants' unlawful conduct has forced Plaintiff Arriba to divert its resources towards providing direct support for individuals subject to prolonged and unnecessary detention and has frustrated Plaintiff Arriba's mission of empowering low-wage and migrant workers to advocate for their rights. - 64.
-Defendants' unlawful conduct therefore should be enjoined and Plaintiff Arriba is entitled to a declaratory judgment that Defendants' unlawful conduct violates the United States Constitution.
+Defendants' unlawful conduct has forced Plaintiff Arriba to divert its resources towards providing direct support for individuals subject to prolonged and unnecessary detention and has frustrated Plaintiff Arriba's mission of empowering low-wage and migrant workers to advocate for their rights. - 78.
+Defendants ICE, Johnson, and Bernacke's issuance of ICE detainers for individuals detained by City Defendants and detention of those individuals without "a prompt probable cause determination by a neutral and detached magistrate to justify continued detention pursuant to an immigration detainer" violate the Fourth Amendment.
+See Gonzalez v.
+United States Immigr. & Customs Enf't, 975 F.3d.
+788, 798 (9th Cir.2020).

+79. Defendants' unlawful conduct therefore should be enjoined and Plaintiff Arriba is entitled to a declaratory judgment that Defendants' unlawful conduct violates the United States Constitution.